Tensor invariants for multipartite entanglement classification: Introduction and summary of our main results

 \

-{\bf{Sec.~\ref{s:LO_LOCC_invTr}}} is where we return to question \ref{Q:monotones}, now specialized to reference states.
-In Sec.~\ref{subsec:combLO}, we first invoke necessary conditions previously derived in Sec.~\ref{ss:ent-monotones-trace-inv} to establish or exclude a number of $\LO$ relations among reference states.
-In particular, we use reference states to prove that the sufficient conditions on $\LO$ relations established in Cor.~\ref{cor:LO_monotones} are not necessary.
+{\bf{Sec.~\ref{s:LO_LOCC_invTr}}} is where we return to question \ref{Q:monotones}, now specialized to HT states.
+In Sec.~\ref{subsec:combLO}, we first invoke necessary conditions previously derived in Sec.~\ref{ss:ent-monotones-trace-inv} to establish or exclude a number of $\LO$ relations among HT states.
+In particular, we use HT states to prove that the sufficient conditions on $\LO$ relations established in Cor.~\ref{cor:LO_monotones} are not necessary.
 This motivates a new approach in Sec.~\ref{sec:complete_LO_ref_states}, which relies on the exact (but somewhat implicit) characterization of the $\LO$ preorder from Prop.~\ref{prop:charac_LO}.
 Applying the conditions provided by this result to certain infinite families of $D$-colored graphs (that have been specifically introduced in Sec.~\ref{sec:Trace_Lit_Ref_States} for that purpose), we arrive at Thm.~\ref{th:LOD}.
 The proof of this theorem showcases the value of the combinatorial approach to trace-invariants we are following, which allows us to efficiently design and manipulate polynomial invariants of large degree.
-It results in a complete characterization of the $\LO$ preorder on reference states, that is both explicit and rather simple to state: the $\LU$-orbit of a reference state $\ket{\psi_\alpha}$ can be labeled by an integer-valued function $\alpha$, and given a second reference state $\ket{\psi_\beta}$, we have $\ket{\psi_\alpha}\toLO \ket{\psi_{\beta}}$ if and only if $\alpha$ divides $\beta$.
-In Sec.~\ref{subsubsec:FlowLOCC}, we turn to a similar analysis of the $\LOCC$ preorder on reference states.
-Even though we were not able to fully characterize this preorder at this stage, Props.~\ref{prop:move_LOCC-0}, \ref{prop:LOCC_second_order-rel} and \ref{prop:LOCC_QT} establish a number of sufficient conditions for two reference states to be related by $\LOCC$ (and, needless to say, all three results go beyond the $\LO$ relations established in Sec.~\ref{sec:complete_LO_ref_states}).
+It results in a complete characterization of the $\LO$ preorder on HT states, that is both explicit and rather simple to state: the $\LU$-orbit of a HT state $\ket{\psi_\alpha}$ can be labeled by an integer-valued function $\alpha$, and given a second HT state $\ket{\psi_\beta}$, we have $\ket{\psi_\alpha}\toLO \ket{\psi_{\beta}}$ if and only if $\alpha$ divides $\beta$.
+In Sec.~\ref{subsubsec:FlowLOCC}, we turn to a similar analysis of the $\LOCC$ preorder on HT states.
+Even though we were not able to fully characterize this preorder at this stage, Props.~\ref{prop:move_LOCC-0}, \ref{prop:LOCC_second_order-rel} and \ref{prop:LOCC_QT} establish a number of sufficient conditions for two HT states to be related by $\LOCC$ (and, needless to say, all three results go beyond the $\LO$ relations established in Sec.~\ref{sec:complete_LO_ref_states}).
 Those partial results rely on a relatively simple subset of $\LOCC$ protocols, all based on measurements followed by at most one round of one-way communication; this includes in particular a quantum teleportation protocol in Prop.~\ref{prop:LOCC_QT}.
-We leave the question of a more complete characterization of the $\LOCC$ preorder on reference states open for future work.
+We leave the question of a more complete characterization of the $\LOCC$ preorder on HT states open for future work.

 \